 After completing a diagnostic medical sonography program, you should plan to Get Certified by earning ARDMS credentials.
 Many employers view ARDMS credentials as the gold standard and require that you earn our credentials to be employed.
 The sonography profession is expected to grow in the next 10 years.
 The information below should help you to understand more about the sonography profession outlook and pros and cons.

-Sonography career outlook and sonography career pros and cons
+Sonography career outlook and diagnostic medical sonography career pros and cons

 You may be familiar with the field, but you may still have the question, “Is sonographer a good job?”
 Sonography is one of the fastest-growing healthcare careers and is an industry that has grown significantly in the last decade, with demand for skilled and certified professionals surging year over year.
 Moreover, sonographers will play a vital part in the healthcare ecosystem as technological advancements and demand for diagnostic ultrasound procedures will only increase for the foreseeable future.